dbpedia/marvin-config/README.md

 * community-provided extractors on Wikipedia, Wikidata or other sources
 * enrichment, cleaning and parsing services, so-called [Databus mods](https://github.com/dbpedia/databus-mods/) for open data on the Databus

-This contribution by TIB is a great push towards incentivizing Open Data and establishing a global and national research and innovation data infrastructure.
+This contribution by TIB to DBpedia & its community is a great push towards incentivizing Open Data and establishing a global and national research and innovation data infrastructure.

 # Workflow